Java vs. Kotlin: Which is the Better Option for Android App Development?

 Who uses Java for mobile development?
 For starters, Google used Java to build all the apps that come as part of Android smartphones.

-Kotlin vs. Java – which one is better for your project?
+Kotlin vs Java – which one is better for your project?

 Now that you know what Kotlin and Java are all about let’s have a look at the key differences between the two programming languages.
+You need to know all the differences in order to decide on the best option for you when facing the dilemma: Java vs Kotlin.

 This feature is Kotlin’s central goal and the main motivation behind the project of its creation.
 The creators of Kotlin wanted to use the existing knowledge to make all libraries available to Kotlin developers.
 Mobile developers can write modules in Kotlin that are interoperable with the existing Java code.
 The two languages can thus work together in one project easily.